ymentawy/Home_Security_Application/TECHNICAL_GUIDE.md

 ### Raspberry Pi Setup

 #### 1. Main Server Setup
-1. Navigate to the project directory on your Raspberry Pi
+1. Navigate to the directory where servers.py is on your Raspberry Pi
 2. Run the main server file:
    ```bash
    python servers.py